 AR Jacket- Augmented Reality marker integrated within a wearable garment; 3D animations viewed through an app.
 The Zodiac interaction concept and app created Mastermind team members: Carly Kvietov, James Litvak and Keanan Pucci

-To learn more about our work with the BF+DA T. LAB and TEK-TILES program.
+To learn more about the BF+DA T. LAB and TEK-TILES program.
 Click link here